Topological data analysis on noisy quantum computers: Details on quantum algorithms, TDA, and QTDA

-\paragraph{Potential use-cases:} The proposed \emph{NISQ-QTDA} method is advantageous for computing the Betti numbers of simplices-dense complexes, especially higher order Betti numbers (the regime where classical methods fail).
-Here, we briefly discuss some of the potential applications where \emph{NISQ-QTDA} can be extremely useful and even revolutionary.
+The proposed \emph{NISQ-TDA} method is advantageous for computing the Betti numbers of simplices-dense complexes, especially higher order Betti numbers (the regime where classical methods fail).
+Here, we briefly discuss some of the potential applications where \emph{NISQ-TDA} can be extremely useful and even revolutionary.